gartens/amivapi/docs/Developer_Guide.md

 * bootstrap.py: The Eve-App gets created here.
 All blueprints and event-hooks are registered in the bootstrap.
 * confirm.py: Blueprint and event-hooks regarding the confirmation of unregistered users.
 * cron.py: Jobs run on a regular basis (sending mail about expiring permissions, cleanup)
-* documentation.py: Loads additional documentation for the blueptrints.
+* documentation.py: Loads additional documentation for the blueprints.
 * forwards.py: Hooks to implement the email-functionality of forwards and assignments to forwards.
 * localization.py: Localization of content-fields.
 * media.py: File Storage.
 Handles uploaded files and serves them to the user.